 VIVID COLOR AND NATURAL WHITES

-Color rendering is measured by TM-30 Rf while white rendering is measured by Soraa's internally developed whiteness rendering index Rw.
+Color rendering is measured by TM-30 Rf while white rendering is measured by the SORAA internally developed whiteness rending index Rx.
 Both Rf and Rw require a smooth spectrum similar to natural light.
-Because of our full spectrum technology (violet to deep red), we're able accomplish this with ease.
+Because of our full spectrum technology (violet to deep red), we’re able to accomplish this with ease.

-The Spectrum of natural light (shown below, sunlight with a CCT of 5000K) is closely matched by Soraa VIVID Color technology.
+The Spectrum of natural light (shown below, sunlight with a CCT of 5000K) is closely matched by SORAA VIVID Color technology.
 The four peaks correspond to the violet pump and light from the three phosphors (blue, green red).
-Which means every color, violet to deep red render as pure as possible.
+Which means every color, Violet to deep red renders as pure as possible.

 Whiteness in natural light is provided by ultra-violet radiation which excites the fluorescing agents of white materials — but UV radiation is harmful and undesirable in LED light.
 We solve this by replacing UV radiation with harmless violet light, which enables the same whiteness rendering as natural light.